MAKING COUNCIL ELECTIONS FAIRER

 At Kurrawa, there’s an obvious business opportunity for a bar in conjunction with, or alongside the Surf Life Saving Club’s Tower 28 Café, and the same applies to many of the clubhouses from Main Beach to Rainbow Bay

 It’s a mistake to believe that our tourism economy needs permanent or semi-permanent beach bars to expand the appeal of the Gold Coast, or that standalone beach bars will ever be commercially viable.
+Meanwhile, local residents feel that since Broadbeach was combined into a new Council Division 10 with Surfers Paradise and Main Beach in 2020, the public spaces, in particular the parks of Broadbeach are not receiving a fair share of attention and investment.

 As superdense highrise development proceeds at full speed, Broadbeach is losing its shine – or rather its green.
 But there are obvious opportunities to offset the heating and hardening effects of tall concrete and glass buildings by supergreening the streets and parks of Broadbeach, starting with the largest and most prominent park along the foreshore.
 Kurrawa Pratten Parkland deserves the royal treatment.
 Broadbeach Parklands could be at least as good, and even better than Southport Broadwater Parklands, and the wonderful foreshore parklands in other Queensland coastal cities like Yeppoon, Bagara, Townsville, Cairns.